gjpelletier/PyMLR/Examples/README.md

-# Jupyter notebook examples using PyMLR for Machine Learning Regression
+# Examples using PyMLR for Machine Learning Regression in Jupyter Notebooks